Licence Raj: History

 Following the Russian Revolution, socialist thinkers in India began drawing parallels between the pre-revolution Russian proletariat and the Indian masses under colonial rule, seeing socialism as a way to empower poor Indian farmers.
-Following Indian independence these socialist factions, most importantly Jawaharlal Nehru's conception of democratic socialism, influenced the policies of the License Raj.
+Following Indian independence these socialist factions, most importantly Jawaharlal Nehru's conception of democratic socialism, influenced the policies of the Licence Raj.

 Nehru studied at Trinity College, Cambridge and was exposed to socialist ideas during his time there.
 He also visited the Soviet Union in 1927, and this experience may have further influenced his views on socialism.
 However, Nehru's own political views and the policies he implemented as Prime Minister were often more pragmatic and centrist than strictly socialist.
-He believed in the need for a strong, centralized government and a planned economy, but he also recognized the importance of private enterprise and the market in driving economic growth and development.
-Nehru also believed that protecting domestic industries would help to promote industrialization and economic development in India, and he implemented a number of protectionist policies during his time in office.
+He believed in the need for a strong, centralised government and a planned economy, but he also recognised the importance of private enterprise and the market in driving economic growth and development.
+Nehru also believed that protecting domestic industries would help to promote industrialisation and economic development in India, and he implemented a number of protectionist policies during his time in office.

-He saw such government intervention as a way to modernize the Indian economy which had been left impoverished by decades of colonial rule.
+He saw such government intervention as a way to modernise the Indian economy which had been left impoverished by decades of colonial rule.
 However, Nehru did not seek to eliminate the private sector entirely, as was the case in the Soviet Union.
-Rather, he pursued a policy of creating a mixed economy in India, with strategic industries under state control and public sector corporations guiding investment, while also allowing for a significant role for the private sector and market forces..
+Rather, he pursued a policy of creating a mixed economy in India, with strategic industries under state control and public sector corporations guiding investment, while also allowing for a significant role for the private sector and market forces.

-The economic centralization and controls required for the war effort during World War II helped create the bureaucratic and manufacturing infrastructure necessary to institute Nehru's plans, and so following independence and his election as prime minister, he had the opportunity to put his ideas into action.
+The economic centralisation and controls required for the war effort during World War II helped create the bureaucratic and manufacturing infrastructure necessary to institute Nehru's plans, and so following independence and his election as prime minister, he had the opportunity to put his ideas into action.
 In his speech to the Constituent Assembly of India, he declared, "The service of India means the service of the millions who suffer.
 It means the ending of poverty and ignorance and disease and inequality of opportunity."

-By the late 1950s, the Swatantra Party, the country's first market-friendly political party, had formed in opposition to Nehru's policies.
-This party, which was made up of ex-landlords, businessmen, and rich peasants, argued that Nehru's centralized economic policies were incompatible with democracy.
+By the late 1950s, the Swatantra Party, the country's first classical liberal political party, had formed in opposition to Nehru's policies.
+This party, which was made up of ex-landlords, businessmen, and rich peasants, argued that Nehru's centralised economic policies were incompatible with democracy.
 In a memorandum to party officials, they claimed that "the best guarantee of speed in progress is a maximum of individual freedom and a minimum of governmental interference."
 They argued that Nehru's policies were stifling individual initiative and freedom and slowing economic progress.

-Chakravarti Rajagopalachari, a founder of the Swatantra Party, coined the term “Permit-License Raj” to encapsulate the party's frustrations with Nehru's policies, writing in his right-wing magazine Swarajya:
+C. Rajagopalachari, a founder of the Swatantra Party, coined the term “Permit-Licence Raj” to encapsulate the party's frustrations with Nehru's policies, writing in his right-wing magazine Swarajya: